EDIflyer/linux-notes/docs/general-notes/tailscale.md

 By default, Linux devices only discover Tailscale IP addresses.
 To enable automatic discovery of new subnet routes on Linux devices, add the --accept-routes flag when you start Tailscale

-!!! example "To share local IP range as well as accept routes and enable SSH"
+!!! quote "To share local IP range as well as accept routes and enable SSH"
     === "sudo"
         ``` bash
         sudo tailscale up --advertise-routes=192.168.1.0/24 --ssh --accept-routes